HackerCA/ClassNotes/02-goals.md

 ##Joe
 * acquire certain k-r4d 13370 programming skillz
-* adding jQuery experience to my JavaScript
+*     -adding jQuery experience to my JavaScript
+*     -learning node

 ##Jon Siker
 * learn all topics of course to at least an intermediate level, if not advanced
 * become a faster typist, better touch typist
 * feel comfortable learning new languages with the knowledge base i'll have developed in this course

 ##Maddalina

 ##Shannon Smith